And More Books

 On seeing Stations of the Tide - having recently read and generally enjoyed one of his anthologies: The Dog said Bow-Wow - I thought I’d give his longer length works another try.
 Plus this one won the Nebula Award.

 Why would I read another one of his longer works after not being totally taken by The Dragons of

 (especially when there are so many great works out there to read)?
-Well, they were still good and what's more, highly innovative, and, furthermore, Michael Swanwick writes well.
+I still enjoyed his novels, plus Swanwick always provides a spark or two.
 Babel